Professional Baseball Players Take $682 Uber for 421-Mile Ride

 Ever heard of a rental?

 After missing their flight out of Phoenix, Arizona, four minor league baseball players opted to take a seven-hour Uber ride to Albuquerque, New Mexico.
 ESPN reports that relief pitcher Mark Lowe, infielder D.J.
 Peterson, first baseman Dan Vogelbach, and pitcher Pat Light of the Tacoma Rainiers skipped out on booking a rental and instead used the ride-hailing service for the trek.
-This is the second known case of athletes taking a long-haul Uber journey after NFL player Shareece Wright went on a similar $932 ride in June.
+This is the second case of athletes taking a long-haul Uber journey after NFL player Shareece Wright went on a similar $932 drive in June.

 Lucky for Hemant, he was rated five stars for his services.
 The tweet didn't include his tip, but hopefully it was worth his time.
-When Shareece Wright took his famed Uber ride last month, he reportedly left a $300 tip—not bad for a day's work.
+When Shareece Wright took his famed Uber ride last month, he reportedly left a $300 tip -- not bad for a day's work.

 The Rainiers lost the game 6-5 with Vogelbach and Peterson batting just 1-7, managing one RBI.
 Neither Lowe nor Light pitched during the game, but at least they were there to watch as their teammates played after being squished in what was likely a Toyota Camry.

 - RELATEDNFL Player Takes $932 Uber from Chicago to Buffalo After Missing FlightMaking Shareece Wright the only man who's ever wanted to get to Buffalo that badly. (*rimshot*)READ NOW

 - RELATEDBaseball All-Star MVP Robinson Cano Chose Chevy Corvette Grand Sport Over Colorado ZR2It's good to be MVP.READ NOW